Azure/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 <a name="debugging-an-extension-debug-mode"></a>
 ## Debug mode

 The Portal contains a debug tool to aid with extension development.
-The keyboard shortcut CTRL+ALT+D toggles the visibility of the debug mode, as in the following image.
+The keyboard shortcut CTRL+ALT+D (Windows) / Control + Option + D (Mac) toggles the visibility of the debug mode, as in the following image.

  ![alt-text](../media/top-extensions-debugging/debugMode.png "Portal Debug Tool")